 When you want your lemons to last longer the best way is always to store them uncut.
 Once cut, their shelf life drops drastically.
 Nonetheless, you can still store cut lemons in the refrigerator to retain all the juice and moisture you will use later.
 Unlike whole lemons stored in zip-locked bags, when they have been cut, seal them first with clear paper before storing them in the refrigerator.

 If you are unable to refrigerate your lemons, you can use them within two to three days when stored at room temperature.
 Although it would be prudent to use the entire lemon after cutting to prevent it from harbouring bacteria when left out in the open.

 The best way to store squeezed lemon juice is by freezing the contents.
 However, if that’s not an option ensure to use the lemon juice or extracts within three to four days.
 Once the lemon juice stays longer than four days in the fridge, it will lose its taste and colour.

-If left at room temperature, as mentioned earlier, the lemon juice is likely to harbour bacteria.
-This mainly applies for lemons squeezed in the house, those bought from shops have a longer shelf life because of the preservatives added to them.
+As mentioned earlier, lemon juice is likely to harbour bacteria if left at room temperature.
+This mainly applies to lemons squeezed in the house, those bought from shops have a longer shelf life because of the preservatives added to them.